 Cameras and microphones scare us because they create a situation we can’t predict or control (unless we call the shots).
 They have the power to expose the private, and make it public.
 That’s part of the success of a show like Candid Camera.
 People who don’t know they’re being filmed are much more fun to watch.

 Audiences all over the world prefer spontaneous over studied.
-We want raw emotions instead of rehearsed responses (see last week’s post about authenticity).
+We want raw emotions instead of rehearsed responses.
 But there’s something we conveniently forget: in the media, there is no “reality.”
 At best (or at its worst -depending on your viewpoint), it is “enhanced reality.”

 Allen Funt found out pretty quickly that reality in and of itself was pretty boring.
 That’s why he ended up putting normal people in abnormal situations to see how they would react.
 I’m sure it wasn’t all comedy gold, and much of the footage ended up on the editing floor.